How to Enable Hibernate Function in Ubuntu 24.04 & 22.04 LTS

 After enabled the function, you can now add a menu option into the system tray shutdown menu.

 1.)
-Firstly, open terminal (Ctrl+Alt+T) and run command to create & edit a config file:
+First, open terminal (Ctrl+Alt+T) and run command to create the config directory, that’s not exist by default in Ubuntu 24.04:

 sudo gedit /etc/polkit-1/localauthority/50-local.d/com.ubuntu.enable-hibernate.pkla